Best Sleep Apnea Treatment in Worth, IL

 Sleep apnea can also affect their blood pressure, making them more likely to have strokes.
 There is considerable risk with anesthesia since they have trouble breathing.

 Some devices can be helpful with sleep apnea.
 They help patients by keeping their airways open at night.
 A procedure can also be performed if you have extra tissue in your throat.
 It reshapes your throat so that you can breathe much better.

 There are primarily two methods of treatment that the dentist would usually employ: MADs or tongue-retaining mouthpieces.
 Mandibular Advancement devices, conveniently termed MADs, are mouth guards that are adjusted over the upper and lower teeth.
-Causing the tongue and lower jaw to a more outward position while you sleep, the MADs ensure that nothing blocks sufficient air from entering in and out of the airway.
-Although slightly uncomfortable initially, a trained dentist can adjust the MADs according to the customer’s comfortability.
+Causing the tongue and lower jaw to a more outward position while you sleep, the MADs ensure that nothing prevents sufficient air from entering the airway.
+Although slightly uncomfortable initially, a trained dentist can adjust the MADs according to the customer’s comfort.

 If the dentist sees rigidity in your lower jaw, they might recommend tongue-retaining mouthpieces.
 Fitting it around the tongue allows the tongue to be placed in such a position that it may not cover the airway at any time during the night.

 If you have any questions about how we can help you with your sleep apnea, contact us at (708) 448-6760.